Ballerina-Org/ballerina/ide.md

     - Used across the app for notifications, but still loosely coupled and replaceable.
 - **React-Accessible-Treeview**
     - Used for demos and MVP; will eventually be replaced by an in-house tree component.
+  - **React Resizable Panels**
+    - used to split the view on sector that can be resized with a mouse

 ---